Did those questions above resonate with you?

-Everything on this website is aimed at one thing: Teaching you the simple techniques used by myself and others to learn to speak new languages quickly, in less time.
+Everything on this website is aimed at teaching you the simple techniques to learn new languages quickly, using the awesome power of story.

 When you know these techniques, you can quite literally craft the life you want, with the people, cultures, and languages you love at the centre.

 (Why do I teach using stories?
 Read more about that here.)

 The key to learning a language quickly is to ruthlessly focus on the study activities that get you the biggest bang for your buck.

 In fact, the difference between making zero progress, and progress so fast you won't believe, often comes down to doing less, not more.

 That's why some people can learn many languages to a high level in a short space of time...

 While others spend years on one language without getting anywhere.